RolandGao/RegSeg/README.md

 ### Usage
 To visualize your model, go to show.py.

-To see our model definitions and do some speed tests, go to model.py.
+To see the model definitions and do some speed tests, go to model.py.

 To train, validate, benchmark, and save the results of your model, go to train.py.